nats-io/nats-architecture-and-design/adr/ADR-32.md

 Its possible to send request to multiple services, for example to minimize response time by using the quickest responder.
 To achieve that, it requires running some service instances with different `queueGroup`.

 For each configured endpoint, a queue subscription should be created.
+Unless the option to create a normal enqueued subscription is activated.

 > Note: Handler subject does not contain the `$SRV` prefix.
 This prefix is
 > reserved for internal handlers.